-Designated in 1994, Olympic Coast National Marine Sanctuary (OCNMS or sanctuary) is a place of regional, national and global significance.
-The sanctuary, which is connected to both the Big Eddy Ecosystem and the California Current Large Marine Ecosystem, is the site of one of North America's most productive marine regions and spectacular, undeveloped shorelines.
-Potential release of oil or other hazardous material from a major marine accident is regarded as the most serious threat to resources within and qualities of the sanctuary.
+America's most productive marine regions and is bounded landward by spectacular, undeveloped shorelines.
+Potential releases of oil or other hazardous material from a major marine accident, in combination with climate change and ocean acidification, pose serious threats to the health and quality of sanctuary resources.
 Prevention of spills is therefore one of OCNMS's highest priorities.
-As a steward of these vitally important natural resources, OCNMS will continue to collaborate with other agencies and user groups to reduce the potential for oil spills and improve contingency planning for spill response.
+As a steward of these vitally important natural resources, OCNMS will continue to collaborate with other governments, agencies, and user groups to reduce the potential for oil spills and improve contingency planning for spill response.
 OCNMS's major oil spill prevention initiative is an International Maritime Organization (IMO) designated Area to be Avoided (ATBA).
 This report is the sanctuary's annual reporting of estimated ATBA compliance rates.
-Data from Automatic Identification System transceivers received by satellite (S-AIS) is collected, vessel details are added and compliance to the ATBA is evaluated.
-Our evaluation of
+Data from Automatic Identification System (AIS) transceivers is collected, vessel details are added, and compliance to the ATBA is evaluated.